Music B.A.

 The following course list outlines the general concentration requirements.
 See the list of approved courses relevant to each module.

-The Theory Placement Exam is offered twice per year: in fall quarter, the Tuesday before classes start; and in the beginning of spring quarter.
+The Theory Placement Exam is offered twice per year: in fall quarter, the Tuesday before classes start; and in the beginning of winter quarter.
 See the Music Department website for exam details.

 5